eccenca/ontology-pipeline/README.md

 ## What it does

-To be done

-basically it fetches your ontology from cmem, commits it to the repo, does some steps on it, commits the results and then imports the resulting ontology to cmem again.
+Basically it fetches your ontology from cmem, commits it to the repo, does some steps on it, commits the results and then imports the resulting ontology to cmem again.

 ## TODO
+- Initial generation of turtle files
+- Resolve prefixes entered during copier run (is this possible with copier?)
 - Shape generation
   - get combined ontology/ontology with all imports
   - shapes from ontology